THE DIVERSIFICATION LABA self-concept lab for surgeons who are ready to loosen the grip of a single identity and discover what else is possible.

 Most surgeons were trained to build their entire life around one role.
-Over time, that role can quietly become your identity — your worth, your safety, your future.
+Over time, that role becomes your identity — your worth, your safety, your future.

 When that happens, even small threats or changes can feel overwhelming.
 The pressure to perform intensifies.
 Fear gets louder.
 Your nervous system stays on high alert because it believes everything depends on one path continuing exactly as planned.